 You must make full effective use of the mirrors, and check them regularly to update your information.

-You should be able to move out to the right, smoothly and progressively without any sudden or sharp movements.
+Move out smoothly and progressively without any sudden movements.

-You must be able to accelerate enough to overtake without causing difficulties for following traffic.
-You must also have enough speed limit available to do this, without breaking the speed limit.
+You must be able to accelerate enough to overtake without causing difficulties for following traffic but you mustn't break the speed limit.

 Overtaking on the left

 - there is a traffic queue in the other lane;